-Applicants to the Undergraduate Program must complete a total of 57 undergraduate credits that include the below program prerequisite courses prior to beginning the program.
+Applicants to the Undergraduate Program must complete a total of 60 undergraduate credits that include the following program prerequisite courses prior to beginning the program.
 Courses must be completed with a letter grade of C or better (B or higher preferred).
-A minimum of one (or two; where needed) 3 credit courses are required for each area.
+A minimum of one (or two, where needed) 3-credit courses is required for each area.

-The below program prerequisites courses provide students with a broad liberal arts base with core content in the following areas:
+The following program prerequisites courses provide students with a broad liberal arts base with core content in the following areas.

 Introduction to American Government

-• American political systems that provide knowledge about the organization of the American government, including the Constitution, Congress, political parties, pressure groups, growth of the presidency, the Supreme Court, judicial review, federalism, separation of powers and the Bill of Rights.
+- American political systems provide knowledge about the organization of the American government, including the Constitution, Congress, political parties, pressure groups, the growth of the presidency, the Supreme Court, judicial review, federalism, separation of powers, and the Bill of Rights.

-• This requirement may be met by Stony Brook POL 102 or a equivalent course at another institution*.
+- This requirement may be met by Stony Brook POL 102 or an equivalent course at another institution*.

 US History Since 1877 (Modern American History/Post-Reconstruction era)